 - Documents on Assets

 - Documents on Contributions to Japan (optional)

-Details can be found at linked pages of this MOJ site for Permanent Resident Application (all in Japanese).
-(Due to change in MOJ web site the English site linked here no longer exists as of March 2021:
+Details can be found at linked pages of this MOJ site for Permanent Resident Application.

 (If you would become a client of Ainshin Immigration Services, the full details of course would be given all in English and the attorney would support the client all the way to prepare the required documents for submission).

 Documents to prove Highly Skilled Professional (HSP) points